Astrakhan Astrakhan Oblast, Russia Travel Guide

 A limited but present selection of fine dining restaurants.
 Often in upscale hotels or standalone establishments, offering refined Russian and European cuisine.

-Numerous options for mid-range dining, offering a mix of Russian, Caucasian, European, and Asian cuisines.
+Numerous options for mid-variety of dining options, offering a mix of Russian, Caucasian, European, and Asian cuisines.

 Economical options for daily meals and quick snacks on the go.